firasmidani/amiga/docs/_posts/2020-03-23-installation.md

 3. Activate the environment.
 You will need to do this every time you are working with `AMiGA`.

     `C:\Users\firasmidani\virtual_environment\Scripts\activate`
+z
 <br />
 **Anaconda users**

-1. Here, I name it `virtual_environment`.
+1. Set-up the environment.Here, I name it `virtual_environment`.

-    `conda create -n amiga`
+    `conda create -n virtual_environment`

 2. Activate the environment.
 You will need to do this every time you are working with `AMiGA`.

-    `conda activate amiga`  for conda version 4.6 or newer
+    `conda activate virtual_environment`  for `Anaconda` version 4.6 or newer

 <br />

 ### [Required] `Python` package requirements

 Please follow these instructions to install all requirements.
-See `amiga/requirements.txt` for full list of dependencies.
+See `amiga/requirements.txt` for a full list of dependencies.

 - If you plan to run `AMiGA` in a virtual environment, you need to activate the environment first.

-    `source /Users/firasmidani/virtual_environment`  for MacOS or Unix users
+    `source /Users/firasmidani/virtual_environment/bin/activate`  example for MacOS or Unix users

 - Change your directory to `AMiGA` which you cloned or downloaded from Github.